-- The starting time is fixed beforehand.
-It is not a planning variable (in such solver). - For example, in the hospital bed planning example, the arrival day of each patient is fixed beforehand. - This is common in multi stage planning, when the starting time has been decided already in an earlier planning stage. - The starting time is not fixed, it is a planning variable (genuine or shadow). - If all planning entities have the same duration, use the Timeslot pattern. - For example in course scheduling, all lectures take one hour.
-Therefore, each timeslot is one hour. - If the duration differs and time is rounded to a specifc time granularity (for example 5 minutes) use the TimeGrain pattern. - For example in meeting scheduling, all meetings start at 15 minute intervals.
-All meetings take 15, 30, 45, 60, 90 or 120 minutes. - If the duration differs and one task starts immediately after the previous task (assigned to the same executor) finishes, use the Chained Through Time pattern. - For example in time windowed vehicle routing, each vehicle departs immediately to the next customer when the delivery for the previous customer finishes.
+- If the starting time is fixed beforehand, it is not a planning variable (in that solver). - For example, in the hospital bed planning example, the arrival day of each patient is fixed beforehand. - This is common in multi stage planning, when the starting time has been decided already in an earlier planning stage. - If the starting time is not fixed, it is a planning variable (genuine or shadow). - If all planning entities have the same duration, use the Timeslot pattern. - For example in course scheduling, all lectures take one hour.
+Therefore, each timeslot is one hour. - Even if the planning entities have different durations, but the same duration per type, it's often appropriate. - For example in conference scheduling, breakout talks take one hour and lab talks take 2 hours.
+But there's an enumeration of the timeslots and each timeslot only accepts one talk type. - If the duration differs and time is rounded to a specific time granularity (for example 5 minutes) use the TimeGrain pattern. - For example in meeting scheduling, all meetings start at 15 minute intervals.
+All meetings take 15, 30, 45, 60, 90 or 120 minutes. - If the duration differs and one task starts immediately after the previous task (assigned to the same executor) finishes, use the Chained Through Time pattern. - For example in time windowed vehicle routing, each vehicle departs immediately to the next customer when the delivery for the previous customer finishes. - Even if the next task does not always start immediately, but the gap is deterministic, it applies. - For example in vehicle routing, each driver departs immediately to the next customer, unless it's the first departure after noon, in which case there's first a 1 hour lunch. - If the employees need to decide the order of theirs tasks per day, week or SCRUM sprint themselves, use the Time Bucket pattern. - For example in elevator maintenance scheduling, a mechanic gets up to 40 hours worth of tasks per week, but there's no point in ordering them within 1 week because there's likely to be disruption from entrapments or other elevator outages.